 - hard to recognize what is worth your time and money

 When I stumbled upon UX Design a few years go I wanted to learn as much as possible.
 I’ve found every course that was available and tried to soak up the knowledge.
 When more and more UX Design courses started popping up all over the web I’ve quickly became overwhelmed with the amount of learning I thought I had to do.
 I remember I was sitting on my couch one day and was so overwhelmed and tired that I just stared at my Google calendar.
 It was overflowing with the amount off assignments I had to do and videos I had to listen.
-At that point I had to chose me.
-I chose learning, but I’ve also decided that I don’t need to do it all – I just needed to do the best and then apply my knowledge in real life.
+At that point, I had to choose me.
+I chose to learn, but I’ve also decided that I don’t need to do it all – I just needed to do the best and then apply my knowledge in real life.

 I stuck with 4:

-- Coursera as this way the first platform I’ve done courses on and the course Human Computer Interaction was to this date one of the best I’ve been a part of.
+- Coursera as this way the first platform I’ve done courses on and the course Human-Computer Interaction was to this date one of the best I’ve been a part of.